 Osmia rufa

 The red mason bee has a black head with powerful jaws.
 They have a brown thorax and orange abdomen, and females are very fluffy.
-Often found in gardens and parks, the red mason bee is a lover of urban environments.
+Red mason bees are often found in urban areas, like gardens and parks.
 They opt to live in built-up areas with access to green space.
+These bees are pollinators of fruit trees.

 2. Ashy mining bee